austinbennett69420/run/README.md

   - #no-error: runs the entire list of commands, regardless of if a command fails to execute or otherwise, is useful if not every part of the command process is neccesary, or a command returns a value other than 0 for success
   - #clear-after: after finishing, the command outputs will be cleared.

+**Comments**
+you can make a comment just by putting // at the front